Kalel, 15: Production

 Kalel, 15 was produced under The IdeaFirst Company, Octobertrain Films, and Cignal Entertainment. with Jun Robles Lana as the director.
 Carlo Mendoza was the cinematographer.
 The film reportedly took five years to make.

 The film under the working title Our Father was pitched by Lana at the Hong Kong Asia Film Financing Forum in 2014.
 In 2019, the film was promoted as Son of God at the HAF Work-In-Progress Lab.

 The film made in black-and-white, tackles about the stigma of HIV/AIDS, the attitude of Filipino youth on sex, and how the consequences of a dysfunctional family dynamic and "Christian double moral".

 Release

 Kalel, 15 premiered at the 23rd Tallinn Black Nights Film Festival which began on November 29, 2019, in Tallinn, Estonia.
 It would have a theatrical release in select cinemas in the Philippines on December 18, 2019.

 The film became available for streaming at Netflix on December 9, 2020.

+Reception

+Critical reception

+Vanessa Zarm, writing for Film Matters Magazine, praised the director and his technical choices, including monochrome photography and reducing the aspect ratio to convey the titular character's loneliness and cynicism to the viewer.
+Elijah Canlas' performance as the HIV-infected teenager was also commended, citing that he performed realistically.